csorianot/godmc_wiki/System-requirements.md

 install.packages("data.table")
 install.packages("MatrixEQTL")
 install.packages("parallel")
+install.packages("matrixStats")
+install.packages("plyr")
+install.packages("Cairo")
+install.packages("plotrix")
+install.packages("EasyQC_9.2.tar.gz")

-install.packages("GenABEL") #You only need to install this package if you have relatedness in your samples install.packages("matrixStats") install.packages("plyr") install.packages("Cairo") install.packages("plotrix") install.packages("EasyQC_9.2.tar.gz")
+#You only need to install this package if you have relatedness in your samples
+install.packages("GenABEL")

 source("http://bioconductor.org/biocLite.R")
+biocLite("impute")

-biocLite("SNPRelate") #You only need to install this package if you have relatedness in your samples biocLite("GENESIS") #You only need to install this package if you have relatedness in your samples biocLite("impute")
+#You only need to install this package if you have relatedness in your samples
+biocLite("SNPRelate")
+biocLite("GENESIS")

 ```

 ###If you haven't installed meffil yet, here are some instructions: